callium/the-binding-of-aisaac/README.md

     player_location # The X & Y coordinate location of the player enemy_locations # The X & Y coordinates of all enemies in the room is enemy above => bool
+        is enemy below => bool
         is enemy to the right => bool
         is enemy to the left => bool
-        is enemy below => bool
-        is enemy close => bool

-Tensorflow will take the six points of data along with training data to hopefully produce results There will be 6 input points of data (move_dir, shot_dir, enem_abov, enem_belo, enem_left, enem_righ)
+Tensorflow will take the four points of data and hopefully produce the expected results.
+There will be 4 input points of data [enemy above, enemy below, enemy left, enemy right] and produce the expected shot & movement direction

 ## Instructions
 * must own The Binding of Isaac Afterbirth+ (on Steam)